kaykay-dv/pocketsearch/README.md

     print(document.text)
 ```

-There is also supported for slicing:
+There is also support for slicing:

 ```Python
 pocket_search.search(text="hello")[1:3]